yahya077/iyzico_node_api/README.md

 npm i

-set .env.example file as .env and setup requirements
+set .env.example file as .env and setup the requirements

 npm run dev